approov/quickstart-ios-swift-alamofire/SECRETS-PROTECTION.md

 Since earlier released versions of the app may have already leaked the `<secret-value>`, you may wish to refresh the secret at some later point when any older version of the app is no longer in use.
 You can of course do this update over-the-air using Approov without any need to modify the app.

 ## REGISTERING APPS
 In order for Approov to recognize the app as being valid it needs to be registered with the service.
-Change the directory to the top level of your app project and then register the app with Approov:
+Change to the directory containing your app and then register it with Approov:

 ```Bash
 approov registration -add YourApp.ipa
 ```

 > **IMPORTANT:** The registration takes up to 30 seconds to propagate across the Approov Cloud Infrastructure, therefore don't try to run the app again before this time has elapsed.
-During development of your app you can ensure it [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) on your device to not have to register the APK each time you modify it.
+During development of your app you can ensure it [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) on your device to not have to register the IPA each time you modify it.

 [Managing Registrations](https://approov.io/docs/latest/approov-usage-documentation/#managing-registrations) provides more details for app registrations, especially for releases to the Apple Store.
 Of particular interest to iOS is the use of codesigning certificates that belong to different team identifiers.